dymium-org/core/README.md

 ## Documentation and Tutorials

-For documentation and tutorials, please check out our website at
+For documentation and tutorials, please check our website at
 <https://core.dymium.org>.

 ## Available modules